 “My background makes me strong.
-Growing up, I had to really step up and do a lot of things at home that my parents couldn’t do because they couldn’t speak English as well as I,” said Donna.
+Growing up, I had to really step up and do a lot of things at home that my parents couldn’t do because they couldn’t speak English as well as I could,” said Donna.
 “But living in one culture and moving to another has given me a more global perspective of the world.”

 “I always knew I wanted to teach, but I hadn’t given thought to the possibility of becoming an English as a second language (ESL) teacher until I looked back on my past and remembered the good times I’d had as an ESL student when I moved to the U.S.,” said Donna.
 “I remembered my friends, the fun games and activities, and how sad I was when I placed out of ESL in the fourth grade.
 I also remember the joy I felt when I finally reached the reading level to be able to read Harry Potter.
 I want to provide the same experience for new English learners.”

-As an aspiring elementary ESL teacher, Donna was accepted into Meredith’s Early Master of Arts in Teaching (MAT) program, which allows undergraduate students who are interested in pursuing a career in teaching the opportunity to take graduate level courses in their field of interest as a senior.
+After transferring to Meredith through the Wings program, Donna was accepted into Meredith’s Early Master of Arts in Teaching (MAT) program, which allows undergraduate students who are interested in pursuing a career in teaching the opportunity to take graduate level courses in their field of interest as a senior.

 “Participating in the Early MAT program saved me time and money,” said Donna.
 “Having taken MAT courses as an undergraduate student allowed me more time to work as a full-time teacher assistant at a local elementary school while completing my master’s.
 I also had fewer credits to pay for as a graduate student since I had already completed them in undergrad.”